Learn how to make a stunning spring hydrangea wreath. Use silk flowers and simple supplies to bring color to your decor.

 Tie a length of ribbon around the top of the wreath.
 Check for the length you need.
 Then tie the ribbon in a secure knot at the top.

-(We have a peep-hole, so I always need to measure to make sure the peep-hole is not covered up by the wreath!)
+(We have a peephole in our door.
+So I always need to measure to make sure the peephole is not covered up by the wreath!)

-I usually make 2 wreaths, one for each door, but I also have a cute little plaque of bunnies selling carrots that I have had for several years, so I only made one wreath this time.
+I usually make 2 wreaths, one for each door.
+However, I have a cute little plaque of bunnies selling carrots that I like to display, too.
+So, I only made one wreath this time.

 This easy spring hydrangea wreath is simple to make and brings a wonderful pop of color to any spring decor.
 Why not give it a try?